hilaryrowe/documentation3/analysisTab/buildingKpiCharts.md

 ![](analysisTabChartOptions.png)

- 2. On the Update panel, select the asset or assets and date range from the Asset Picker and Date Filter.
+ 2. On the Filter Bar, select the asset or assets and date range from the Asset Picker and Date Filter.
  3. Select an option from the Y Axis picker.

  ![](analysisTabYAxis.png)